 8. ADDITIONAL AREAS OF SCHOLARSHIP AND WORK WITH PERSONS IN OTHER DEPARTMENTS, IN CENTERS OR WITH GROUPS OFF-CAMPUS.

 This may involve professional work with industries or other organizations.
 This should include professional consulting.
+Activities may also include engaged scholarship as defined in Procedures and Criteria for Promotion and/or Tenure: Guidelines for Deans, Department Chairs and Faculty Members of School and College Promotion and Tenure Committees.

 9. THE CANDIDATE'S CONTRIBUTIONS TO SCHOLARLY AND PROFESSIONAL ORGANIZATIONS.